lrusso/ClassroomPhaser/README.md

 * Every slide is an array within the class array.

-* Every slide can have an optional text and image content.
+* Every slide can have an optional text, image and audio content.

 * If the slide has an image but no text, the image will be centered vertically.